Cryptizism/minecraft-development-resources/README.md

 - [Jordan Osterberg's minigame development playlist](https://www.youtube.com/watch?v=GW8xWDMqwtc&list=PL_PpCEhxOB-0vyS2V-iddLkE8PvNf1-9R) Extremely limited amount of videos, very specific and good if you plan to make minigames, gives a look into thought process
 - [TheSourceCode's TNT Tag series](https://www.youtube.com/watch?v=R30xVZ1-vOw&list=PLdnyVeMcpY79WCCGsHW0_XHhGDmsPJBtC) An end to finish video series on the creation of a TNT tag plugin like hypixel
 - [MinigamesLib](https://www.spigotmc.org/resources/minigameslib.23844) **(Legacy, outdated)** A library that makes making minigames and minigame servers easier

 ### APIs/helpers
 _APIs/Helpers that will make development way easier_
 - [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) Helps with the modification of packets which are impossible to perform with the standard Bukkit API, widely used
+- [PacketEvents](https://www.spigotmc.org/resources/packetevents-the-ultimate-packet-api.80279/) A high-performance packet API for handling networking efficiently in Bukkit/Spigot plugins
 - [Citizens](https://citizensnpcs.co/) Makes creating NPCs incredibly easy and intuitive with numerous additional features, widely used
 - [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) A plugin for Spigot servers that allows server owners to display information from various plugins with a uniform format
-- [Multiverse](https://www.spigotmc.org/resources/multiverse-core.390/) Allows you to make multiple worlds, have their own rules, inventories, permissions and more
+- [Multiverse](https://www.spigotmc.org/resources/multiverse-core.390/) Allows you to make multiple worlds, have their own rules, inventories, permissions, and more
+- [MultiWorld](https://www.spigotmc.org/resources/multiworld.156/) A lightweight alternative to Multiverse for managing multiple worlds
+- [Dimension Manager](https://modrinth.com/plugin/dimension-manager) A Paper plugin for creating and managing custom dimensions
 - [MinigamesLib](https://www.spigotmc.org/resources/minigameslib.23844) **(Legacy, outdated)** A library that makes making minigames and minigame servers easier

 ### Datapacks
 _Resources that will aid you in learning how to make datapacks_
 - [LegitMoose Tutorial](https://www.youtube.com/watch?v=ac6V5-KT6Rg) A short small tutorial by LegitMoose that will get you started creating datapacks